Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
 		// The Mutant Tank flings survivors high into the air.
-(Replaced by the Puke ability in Left 4 Dead 1.)
 		// "Ability Enabled" - When a survivor is within range of the Mutant Tank, the survivor is flung into the air.
 		// - "Fling Range"
 		// - "Fling Range Chance"